Profile (Marvel Comics)

-The Profile is a fictional character appearing in American comic books published by Marvel Comics.
+The Profile is a fictional character appearing in American comic books published by Marvel Comics, an assassin and adversary of Moon Knight.

 Publication history

 The character was created by writer Charlie Huston and penciler David Finch, and first appeared in Moon Knight (Vol. 3) #2 (July 2006) in the second chapter of "The Bottom".

 Fictional character biography

 In "The Bottom", The Profile has been hired by The New Committee to assist them in their plans to turn Moon Knight into their personal assassin.
 Detached and somewhat amoral, he seems dismissive of Moon Knight as a hero.
 His plan was to injure Frenchie at some point in the future, but the committee strikes too soon and the plot reinvigorates a broken Moon Knight.

 In a later occasion, Moon Knight has leaned on the Profile for help in finding his sidekick-turned-enemy Midnight.
 The Profile has attempted to further curry favor with Marc Spector by giving him advice on how to win back his girlfriend Marlene.
 He also aided Moon Knight by providing information that terrified a SHIELD psychologist into approving Spector's registration as a superhero, but later he bailed one of the Whyos out of jail and the gang member was soon seen in the employ of Norman Osborn.

 During the Dark Reign storyline where he is brought by The Hood (in the presence of Norman Osborn) to help him in the hunting of Marc Spector.

 During the Shadowland storyline, Daredevil (who had just become the leader of the Hand) hires Profile to fight Moon Knight.
 He is assisted in this task by a second avatar of Khonshu.
 It turns out that the second avatar of Khonshu that's helping Profile is actually Moon Knight's brother Randall Spector in the alias of Shadow Knight.